felipealbuq/GAVIA/README.md

 Open the file index.html and you need some live preview server, then open the browser and see the result.

 ## Generation Flow
-Below, you can see the generation flow of images that forms the final image seen previously.
+Below, you can see the generation flow of images that forms the final image seen previously using Stable Diffusion and Inpaiting.

 ![Imagem](assets/gaviaFlow.jpg)